-Regulatory standards are intended to be high level and outcomefocused.
+Regulatory standards are intended to be high level and outcome-focused.
 They are translated by education institutions and their practice placement partners into more detailed curricula and programme learning outcomes.
 These standards apply to all fields of community nursing practice, however the evidence base and their application in different fields of community nursing will differ.
-These standards should therefore be read alongside Realising professionalism: Standards for education and training, which sets out our expectations regarding provision of all pre-registration and post-registration NMC approved nursing and midwifery education programmes.
+These standards should therefore be read alongside the standards for education and training, which sets out our expectations regarding provision of all pre-registration and post-registration NMC approved nursing and midwifery education programmes.

 These standards apply to all approved education providers and are set out in three parts:

-- Part 1: Standards framework for nursing and midwifery education - Part 2: Standards for student supervision and assessment - Part 3: Programme standards, which are the standards specific for each pre-registration or post-registration programme.
+- Part one: Standards framework for nursing and midwifery education - Part two: Standards for student supervision and assessment - Part three: programme standards, which are the standards specific for each pre-registration or post-registration programme.